RehabEngGroup/MOtoNMS/docs/source/manual/acquisitionInterface.rst

    + Trials must be named as: *trial type* (``walking, running, fastwalking``,     etc.) + *sequential number*.
 Examples: ``walking1, fastwalking5``, etc.
    + The sequential number MUST not include any 0 in the front (write 1 not 001), otherwise errors may occur in the processing.
    + Trial names in the ``acquisition.xml`` MUST correspond to the actual input file names.
-   + Information about the motion direction of each trial is asked in the GUI (:num:`Fig. #trialgui`).
-This is, indeed, a propriety of the trial, NOT of the laboratory.
-Please, fill the XML setup file for your laboratory (:ref:`Laboratory <lab>`) following the convention (:num:`Fig. #convention`), regardless the direction of motion of your data.
+   + Motion direction refers to the trial and is asked in the GUI (:num:`Fig. #trialgui`).
+Default value is ``forward``, which means that your subject is moving according to the positive direction of the laboratory coordinate system (CS).
+If this is not the case, you can choose among the following additional options: ``backward``, ``90left``, ``90right``.
+All of them are defined with respect to the positive direction of your laboratory CS.
+If your data do not fit in any of the available choices, please select the remaining option (``-``, i.e. *unconventional* in the ``acquisition.xml`` file).
+In this case, no extra rotations will be applied to your data: they will be projected in the OpenSim CS preserving the orientation they have in the laboratory CS.
+For static trials, please indicate the direction your subject is looking towards.
    + If your force platforms include a plate pad on the surface, you can define the thickness of each pad in the laboratory setup file (:ref:`Laboratory <lab>`).
 Addition of the ``PadThickness`` tag in the file is allowed but not mandatory (:ref:`Plate Padding <platePadding>`).
 However, please note that if you add it for one force platform, you MUST do the same for ALL the other force platforms defined in the same XML, even if the pad is not present.
 In this case, you can set the pad thickness to 0.

 .. _trialgui: